-- I chose to do more things that make me happy.
+- I choose to do more things that make me happy.

-- I chose to be more present in the moment (because that makes me happier).
+- I choose to be more present in the moment (because that makes me happier).

-- I chose to do things to make others happy, because I now realize that it makes me happier as well.
+- I choose to do things to make others happy, because I now realize that it makes me happier as well.

 Tracking your happiness is a small step towards improving your overall self.

 Hopefully, I have convinced you to give it a shot.
 If not, let me know why!